stoyan-stoyanov/llmflows/docs/user_guide/LLMFlows with FastAPI.md

 So far, so good!
 We made a simple fastAPI app with just a few lines of code and is able to return our query parameter.
 Now let's add LLMFlow.

 Let's create a `flow.py` file in the same directory.
 FastAPI works great with async functions so let's reuse our async flow example from our guide.
+To make sure we use a new flow on each call, let's create a `create_flow()` function in `flow.py`:

 ```python
 from llmflows.flows import AsyncFlow, AsyncFlowStep, AsyncChatFlowStep